Note: This blog post was first published on 28 Novemeber 2016 and was last updated on 22 November 2017.

 Financial information is sensitive by nature.
 No accountant should choose to work with an outsourcing company that doesn’t have stringent security measures in place.
 Data breaches have happened via outsourcing providers in the past.
 So when you outsource, their risk becomes your risk.

-The global standard for Security and Quality management processes, is without question, The BSI International Settings Organisation (ISO).
+The global standard setter for Security and Quality management processes, is without question, the BSI International Settings Organisation (ISO).
 ISO 27001 for security and 9001 for quality processes are used by major IT-enabled outsourcing companies across the world as a test of the systems they have in place.
 If you are not familiar with it, we can describe it in one word: comprehensive.
 This video sums up how QXAS secures and accesses client data.

 3. What accreditations, professional certifications and experience do they have?